Professionals shun heroic endeavour

 The company exuded a ‘can do’ culture, where no challenge was too much.
 During normal operations that were tightly controlled in an environment of mature systems and protocols, this iron self-belief was desirable.
 They were a well-oiled machine where safety and professionalism shone through.

-Teams, however, were convinced they were doing what was necessary to deliver—flying in the face of adversity in a set of coveralls—not realizing their Herculean efforts were in fact jeopardizing their projects.
+Teams, however, were convinced they were doing what was necessary to deliver—flying in the face of adversity in a set of coveralls—not realizing their Herculean efforts were actually jeopardizing their projects.
 Inconsistencies often led to overworked and demoralized crews playing the blame game when the inevitable failures came to pass.
 Project managers were unaware their project outcomes were directly impacting the organization’s corporate risk profile.

 True, they had enjoyed some successes which became etched into people’s memories and fed the ‘can do’ myth.
 But the sheer will needed to get there—and the mental exhaustion at the end—were airbrushed out of the story.
 Such is the nature of ‘heroic endeavour’ on projects.